-2.3.
+2.4.
 Constructing a subspace embedding.
-There are many performant constructions of fast randomized subspace embeddings that work for an unknown subspace of bounded dimension [26, Sec.
+There are many performant constructions of fast randomized subspace embeddings that work for an unknown subspace of bounded dimension [36, Sec.
 9].
 Let us summarize two that are most relevant for our purposes.
-In each case, for a subspace with dimension d, to obtain empirical distortion $\varepsilon \in (0, 1)$ , we set the embedding dimension $s = d/\varepsilon^2$ .
+In each case, when the subspace dimension is at most d, to obtain a random subspace embedding that has empirical distortion $\varepsilon \in (0, 1)$ with high probability, we set the embedding dimension $s = d/\varepsilon^2$ .
+In summary,